 He is one of the most dynamic and vivacious live performers of our time, and has been seen by millions at the Oscars performing with Celine Dion, at the Grammy Awards with Justin Timberlake and in his own right as a leader.
 He also performed at the Billboard Awards with Alicia Keys.

 Sandoval has been awarded 10 Grammy Awards, and nominated 19 times; he has also received 6 Billboard Awards and an Emmy Award.
 The latter for his composing work on the entire underscore of the HBO movie based on his life, “For Love or Country” that starred Andy Garcia as Arturo.
 His two latest Grammy award winning albums, “Dear Diz “Everyday I think of you” and Tango “Como Yo Te Siento” are now available worldwide.
 Soon to be released, is a new book chronicling his relationship with Dizzy Gillespie entitled “The Man Who Saved Me”.
 Arturo is the 2013 recipient of the Presidential Medal of Freedom.
 He also has been nominated for two more Latin Grammys in 2013.

-Sandoval’s struggles in Cuba and since his defection have given him energy and strength, urging him to accomplish and surpass his childhood dreams.
+Arturo Sandoval reaches beyond the scope of mere effort.
+His struggles while in Cuba and since his defection have given him more energy and strength, urging him to accomplish and surpass his childhood dreams.
 Filled with a virtuoso capability, he desires nothing more than to share his gift with others who feel the same intense adoration for music as he does.